 The solution?
 A live chat option checks all the boxes.
 It’s easy and user-friendly.
 In many situations, live chat facilitates access to a Directory allowing remote employees to quickly engage other people on the team.
 In addition to helping your remote workers find quick answers to questions, using live chat is a great way to boost employee camaraderie.

 Additionally, employee messaging boards are another great way to improve communication between team members.
 Employees can ask questions and seek advice from their fellow employees about work-related topics.
 As an added benefit, it allows management to keep tabs on employee’s questions and concerns.
 This ultimately helps to create a more positive workplace for all!

 There’s no question about it — remote work is on the rise.
-That’s why it’s so important to encourage collaboration, streamline workflows, engage employees — these are key goals not just for remote workers, but for your entire team.
+That’s why it’s so important to encourage collaboration, streamline workflows, and engage your employees — these are key goals not just for remote workers, but for your entire team.
 If you’re looking to substantially improve your internal communications, we at IC Thrive have a solution that works for your business.